larntz/PowerCLI-VM-Migration/README.md

 ## Overview

 Script reads a CSV file with virtual machine names, destination host, and [optionally] a destination datastore or datastore cluster.
-See sample CSV in repo.
+See (sample CSV)[https://github.com/larntz/PowerCLI-VM-Migration-Functions/blob/master/sample-migration.csv] in repo.

 ## Assumptions

 * VMs are being migrated within the same vCenter.
 * VMs can optionally be moved to a new host only or new host and new datastore.
-* Let work for placement was done in advance and used to create a CSV file.
+* Let work for placement was done in advance and used to create a CSV file (unneeded columns will be ignored).
 * You must be logged into the correct vCenter (and only that vCenter if there may be name collisions) before running the script.